pkdone/practical-mongodb-aggregations-book/README.md

    - Include an empty newline between every stage
    - Include a '//' comment with an explanation, on a newline, before every stage (remember this book is a teaching aid - even though you may not comment every stage for real-world pipelines, in this book, you must do so)
    - Use double (not single) quotes for string values to be consistent with the [JSON](https://en.wikipedia.org/wiki/JSON) specification
-   - Always include quotes around field names, even though quotes are often optional for object key names in JavaScript - why?
+   - Always include double quotes around field names, even though quotes are often optional for object key names in JavaScript - why?
-     - It is easier to export the pipeline text to another programming language, especially Python, where Python's dictionaries represent structured data in a similar manner as JavaScript/JSON does, but where Python mandates that quotes surround key names
+     - It is easier to export the pipeline text to another programming language, especially Python, where Python's dictionaries represent structured data in a similar manner as JavaScript/JSON does, but where Python mandates that key names are surrounded by quotes
      - It adheres to the [JSON](https://en.wikipedia.org/wiki/JSON) specification to use double quotes, rather than single quotes
    - Always terminate each Shell JavaScript example command with a semi-colon